-This school-led option offers practical, hands-on training and education based in good schools across the country.
-School Direct courses are designed by groups of schools – with a university or a SCITT – based on the skills they are looking for in a newly qualified teacher (NQT).
-The schools recruit you as a trainee onto their School Direct course with a job in mind just for you.
+School Direct courses are based on the skills providers are looking for in a newly qualified teacher (NQT).
+Designed by groups of schools in partnership with a university or a school-centred initial teacher training (SCITT) provider, the schools recruit you as a trainee with a job in mind just for you.
 This is a popular choice for those who hope to secure a role in the network of schools where they train.

-School Direct courses generally last a year, and you’ll train in at least two schools.
+School Direct courses generally last a year, and you’ll train in at least two good schools.

-This course offers a brilliant option if you want to train and learn ‘on the job’, and you shouldn’t worry about being thrown in at the deep end.
+This course offers a brilliant option if you want to train and learn ‘on the job’ – but you shouldn’t worry about being thrown in at the deep end.
 You’ll be part of a team from the very start, receiving intensive support from experienced teachers and mentors.
 That means you won’t be teaching classes unsupported until the school thinks you’re ready.

 These combined factors mean that school-led courses have very high rates of employment and trainee satisfaction.
 And, with the expansion of School Direct, the chances to train locally are better than ever – wherever you live in England, there should be a School Direct partnership nearby.

-If you like the idea of School Direct, but would like to earn a salary and have been working for around three years, School Direct (salaried) is available exclusively for you.
+If you have been working for around three years or more and like the idea of School Direct, but want to earn a salary, School Direct (salaried) is available exclusively for you.